Sepitori

 A common expression in Pretoria is "dilo di nametse RunX" which means that things are going good.

-Sepitori is fast becoming a first language.
-It is not known how many people speak it, as it is mixed, informal language with Sepedi and Setswana.
+SePitori is quickly becoming a first language.
+It is not known how many people speak it, as it is a mixed, informal language bridging both Sepedi and Setswana.
 If it is understood to be a language of its own, it would be the most spoken language in the northern parts of Gauteng and the eastern parts of the North-West Province, particularly Brits area because of its proximity to Pretoria.

 Among young people in the City of Tshwane, it has become a primary language of communicating with each other.